Brunch & Batter

 Close-up of an Italian affogato in a clear class with a cookie in it.

 Did you love making ice cream soup as a kid?
 Let me explain.
-You used your spoon as a hacking device and pounded your ice cream until it was a uniform bowl of the creamiest ice cream ever?
+You used a spoon as a hacking device and pounded your ice cream until it was the most uniform, creamiest bowl of ice cream ever?
 Well, an affogato is like that, but sophisticated!

 This is the easiest frozen dessert ever.
 This salted caramel affogato recipe uses store-bought ingredients because let's face it- you want dessert now!